Acoustic Paint: Which Type Makes the Biggest Sound Impact?

 Primer and Topcoats Matter Too

-The type of primer and topcoat used with the paint also impacts acoustics.
-Porous primers and topcoats enhance sound absorption while smooth coatings increase reflection.
-For the best noise control, use an absorbing paint with a porous primer and topcoat.
+Primers and topcoats also affect acoustics.
+Porous options enhance absorption, while smooth coatings increase reflection.
+For maximum noise control, combine an absorbing paint with a porous primer and topcoat.

 Types of Acoustic Paints: Absorptive, Reflective, Diffusive